GuanceCloud/datakit/internal/export/doc/en/inputs/rum.md

 <!-- markdownlint-disable MD046 -->
-???+ attention "Limits on Sourcemap files"
+???+ warning "Limits on Sourcemap files"

     All Sourcemap files must with extension *.map*, and single *.map* file(after unzip) should not exceed 4GiB.
 <!-- markdownlint-enable -->